(Photo courtesy of NetPS Plant Finder)

 A frost-tender clumping perennial grass that is widely used in Southeast Asian cuisine for its lemony flavoring; it is also an impressive ornamental grass with gracefully arching, strap-like leaves that are light green; will grow near black walnuts

-Lemon Grass is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Lemon Grass is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant grassy light green leaves with hints of gray can be harvested at any time in the season.
 The leaves have a zesty taste.

 The leaves are most often used in the following ways:

 Features & Attributes

 Lemon Grass' attractive fragrant grassy leaves remain light green in color with hints of gray throughout the year on a plant with an arching habit of growth.

 This is an herbaceous evergreen perennial herb with a shapely form and gracefully arching stems.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.